Basics and Rules of Swing Trading

 Benefits

-1. It requires less time
+1. Requires less time

 Drawbacks